Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 - Combine with Chapultepec Park for an afternoon balance of culture and play

-The southern neighborhood of Coyoacan is one of the best-decorated parts of the city for Day of the Dead.
-Plaza Hidalgo and Jardin Centenario fill with public ofrendas, sand and sawdust tapetes (street carpets), live music, and food vendors.
+The southern neighborhood of Coyoacán is one of the best-decorated parts of the city for Day of the Dead.
+Plaza Hidalgo and Jardín Centenario fill with public ofrendas, sand and sawdust tapetes (street carpets), live music, and food vendors.
 The Frida Kahlo Museum (Casa Azul) constructs an enormous traditional ofrenda for Frida that is one of the most photographed altars in the city.
+Tía Rosa lives three blocks from the plaza and we walk it every November 1.

 Why It Works for Families